corda/corda-gradle-plugins/cordapp-cpk2/README.md

 excluded from the final manifest, and so not every tag is guaranteed to be present.

 The plugin generates these lists using Bnd's `${classes}` macro.
-However, we may also need to update these macros as Corda evolves, and would prefer not to need to update the `cordapp-cpk` plugin at the same time.
+However, we may also need to update these macros as Corda evolves, and would prefer not to need to update the `cordapp-cpk2` plugin at the same time.
 We can therefore update the macros by modifying the
 ```
 net/corda/cordapp/cordapp-configuration.properties